-Surgery: Beer can slow down the central nervous system.
-There is a concern that combining beer with anesthesia and other medications used during and after surgery might slow the central nervous system down too much.
-Stop drinking beer at least 2 weeks before a scheduled surgery.
+Surgery: Alcohol can slow down the central nervous system.
+There is a concern that combining alcohol with anesthesia and other medications used during and after surgery might slow the central nervous system down too much.
+Stop drinking alcohol before a scheduled surgery.

 Disulfiram (Antabuse) interacts with BEER